ralf-meyer/molSimplify/tests/README.txt

   2. Put yourTestCase.in under: tests/inputs/
      Put yourTestCase.xyz,  yourTestCase.report  under: tests/refs/

   3. Create a test python script with the template shown below.
+     threshMLBL: the threshold for checking metal-ligand bondlength and defaults to 0.1 A
-Thresh is an optional tolerance for RMSD comparison, and defaults to 0.1 A.
+     threshLG: tolerance for RMSD comparison of Ligand Geometries, and defaults to 0.1 A.
-     If you are adding a small test cas (e.g. hexachloride), consider reducing this parameter.
-Otherwise it is likely fine as is.
+     threshOG: tolerance for RMSD comparison of Overal Geometries, and defaults to 2.0 A If you are adding a small test cas (e.g. hexachloride), consider reducing this parameter.
+Otherwise it is likely fine it is.

 ############ test_yourTestCase.py  #########
 import helperFuncs as hp

 def test_example_1(tmpdir):
-    [pass_xyz,pass_report] = hp.runtest(tmpdir,"yourTestCase",thresh)
+    testName="yourTestCase"
+    threshMLBL = 0.1 #Change this value for your need threshLG = 0.1 #Change this value for your need threshOG = 2.0 #Change this value for you need [passNumAtoms,passMLBL,passLG,passOG,pass_report] = hp.runtest(tmpdir,testName,threshMLBL,threshLG,threshOG)
+    assert passNumAtoms
+    assert passMLBL
+    assert passLG
+    assert passOG
-    assert pass_xyz and pass_report
+    assert pass_report

 #############################################